World Languages & Literatures

 - Minors: American Sign Language (ASL), Arabic, Chinese, Classical Studies, French, German, Modern Hebrew, Italian, Japanese, Persian, Russian, and Spanish

-- Certificates: Intercultural Competence for the Workplace, Teaching Japanese as a Foreign Language, and World Languages Pedagogy
+- Certificates: Advanced Proficiency in Russian, Intercultural Competence for the Workplace, Teaching Japanese as a Foreign Language, and World Language Pedagogy

 Add a minor in World Languages to your degree.
 No matter what you are majoring in, adding a minor in a foreign language will spice up your resume and will boost your chance of getting a job.
 Employers love to hire multilingual people in any profession.